aliiqbal24/FftQt_app/README.md

 A real-time signal visualization app built with **Qt 6**, **Qwt**, and powered by **Intel MKL** + **FFTW** for high-performance FFT analysis.
 Designed for use with the **DPD80 photodetector** by Resolved Instruments.

+REMINDER: credit SVG from links, in licensing page

 ---

 ## 📡 Features